Igor's Book of Managementmanager

 They also need to be experts at working with data systems and analysis, as much of their time will be analyzing customer, business, operational, and technical data.

-Once they become managers they have very limited time to increase technical muscle, so I recommend before switching they are:
+Once developers become managers they have little time to use their technical muscle, and their technical apptitude declines do to lack of use.
+Therefore I recommend before switching they are:

 Should managers code?